Dakota War of 1862: Newspaper editorials

 S.P.
-Yeomans, editor of the Sioux City Register, circa May 30, 1863, wrote "with unflinching disregard for humankind" an opinion piece complaining about the arrival in Iowa of Dakota women and children who had been exiled from Minnesota:
+Yeomans, editor of the Sioux City Register, c.
+May 30, 1863, wrote "with unflinching disregard for humankind" an opinion piece complaining about the arrival in Iowa of Dakota women and children who had been exiled from Minnesota:

 The formerly favorite steamer, Florence," he wrote, "arrived at our levee on Tuesday; but instead of the cheerful faces of Capt.
-Throckmorten and Clerk Gorman we saw those of strangers; and instead of her usual lading of merchandise for our merchants, she was crowded from stem to stern, and from hold to hurricane deck with old squaws and papooses — about 1,400 in all — the non combative remnants of the Santee Sioux of Minnesota, en route to their new home….
+Throckmorten and Clerk Gorman we saw those of strangers; and instead of her usual lading of merchandise for our merchants, she was crowded from stem to stern, and from hold to hurricane deck with old squaws and papooses – about 1,400 in all – the non combative remnants of the Santee Sioux of Minnesota, en route to their new home….

 The Dakota have kept alive their own accounts of events suffered by their people.

 Continued conflict

-After the expulsion of the Dakota, some refugees and warriors made their way to Lakota lands.
+After the expulsion of the Dakota, some refugees and Dakota men made their way to Lakota lands.
 Battles between the forces of the Department of the Northwest and combined Lakota and Dakota forces continued through 1864.
 In the 1863 operations against the Sioux in North Dakota, Colonel Sibley, with 2,000 men, pursued the Dakota into Dakota Territory.
 Sibley's army defeated the Lakota and Dakota in four major battles: the Battle of Big Mound on July 24, 1863; the Battle of Dead Buffalo Lake on July 26, 1863; the Battle of Stony Lake on July 28, 1863; and the Battle of Whitestone Hill on September 3, 1863.
 The Dakota retreated further, but faced Sully's Northwest Indian Expedition in 1864.
 General Alfred Sully led a force from near Fort Pierre, South Dakota, and decisively defeated the Dakota at the Battle of Killdeer Mountain on July 28, 1864 and at the Battle of the Badlands on August 9, 1864.
 The following year Sully's Northwest Indian Expedition of 1865 operated against the Dakota in Dakota Territory.

 Conflicts continued.
 Within two years, settlers' encroachment on Lakota land sparked Red Cloud's War; the US desire for control of the Black Hills in South Dakota prompted the government to authorize an offensive in 1876 in the Black Hills War.
 By 1881, the majority of the Sioux had surrendered to American military forces.
 In 1890, the Wounded Knee Massacre ended all effective Sioux resistance.